Process of Getting Preapproved For A Home Loan

 You will be required to provide documentation of where the down payment and closing costs are coming from.
 The most common source documentation is bank statements or investment statements.

 Many lenders do not allow cash on hand (money kept outside of a banking institution) to be used for a down payment or closing costs.
-If a family member, company or non-profit is giving you a gift or grant for the down payment, you may be required to provide a gift letter and proof that the donor has the funds to give.
-Usually one or two months’ bank statements are required.
+If a family member, company or non-profit is giving you a gift or grant for the down payment, you’ll likely be required to provide a gift letter and proof that the donor has the funds to give.
+Usually one or two months bank statements are required.

 Additional Documentation